Thais-PPaiva/MinE/README.md

 ## Pre-condition
 1. Have the python language installed on your computer.
-2. Have at least one of the IDE that is nescessarie to run the application (Pycharm or VS Code)
+2. Have at least one of the IDE that is necessaries to run the application (Pycharm or VS Code)
-3. **Have to has the python on version 3.10 or higther.**
+3. **Have to have the python on version 3.10 or higher.**
-4. **The interpreter used must be a python version equal 3.10 or highter.**
+4. **The interpreter used must be a python version equal 3.10 or higher.**

 # How to Run the Aplication
 1. Use git clone to clone the project.